New Oxford House, 16 Waterloo St, Birmingham B2 5UG

 69 High Street Harborne, Birmingham, West Midlands B17 9NS

-In Turners Restaurant, chef Richard Turner has created a treasure of Michelin-star dining on Harborne high street.
+In Turners at 69, chef Richard Turner has created a hidden gem of Michelin magic tucked away on Harborne high street.

 Its discreet size and location mean that you may even walk past it the first time you visit.
 But as we know, size isn’t everything.